aspose-html-cloud/aspose-html-cloud-docs/content/html/conversion-api/html-converter/convert-html-to-xps/_index.md

 {{< tab tabNum="5" >}}

 The following example demonstrates how to convert **HTML to XPS PHP** language applying.
-HTML is taken from the Web, converted to XPS and saved to the local file system.
+HTML file is located in a cloud storage, converted to XPS and saved back to the cloud storage.
 You can download the PHP SDK from the [GitHub repository](https://github.com/aspose-html-cloud/aspose-html-cloud-php).

 ```php